Refugees and Swiss supporters denounce asylum camp conditions

-Demonstrators gathered in the Swiss capital on Saturday to call for better conditions for refugees and asylum-seekers.
+Hundreds of demonstrators gathered in the Swiss capital on Saturday to call for better conditions for refugees and asylum seekers.

-The rally kicked off at Bern’s Bundesplatz with the participation of about 500 refugees and their Swiss supporters, according to news agency Keystone-SDA.
+The rally kicked off at Bern’s Bundesplatz and drew about 700 refugees and their Swiss supporters, according to news agency Keystone-SDA.

 The demonstration was organised by the Migrant Solidarity Network external linkunder the banner “Asylum camps are not a solution.”